cunka/Kurzweil-Object-View/README.md

 ---

 ## Getting Started
-These instructions will get you a copy of __ObjectView__ up and running on your desktop computer.
+These instructions will get you a copy of __ObjectView__ (version 0.97) up and running on your desktop computer.
 ### Prerequisites
 You will need a good modern desktop browser like Chrome, FireFox or Safari.
 1. Download the ZIP to your computer.